Malalí language

 Malalí is an extinct Maxakalian language of Brazil, formerly spoken in the state of Minas Gerais.
-It was the most divergent member of the family, but is not well attested.
+Little is known of Malalí other than a few wordlists recorded in the 19th century by European explorers; however, they reveal that Malalí was the most divergent member of the Maxakalían subgroup of the Macro-Jê languages.

 Geographical distribution

-Malali was historically spoken in an area between the Jequitinhonha River, Araçuaí River, and Suaçuí Grande River near Minas Novas, Minas Gerais.
+Malalí was historically spoken in an area between the Jequitinhonha River, Araçuaí River, and Suaçuí Grande River near Minas Novas, Minas Gerais.